ThalesGroup/cva6-eclipse-demo/README.md

 ifconfig eth0 192.168.##.##
 ```

 In order to transfer the elf binary, you can launch the SSH server.
+This step is mandatory for the Eclipse debuging.
 During the first launch, dropbear will generate a rsa key which take some times.
 ```bash
 # On the Genesys2
 /etc/init.d/dropbear start